MyBackupify/MyBackupify.github.io/README.md

 _Q: I closed my browser during importing the backup.
 Can I restart?_

 A: Just do as you did before.
-SpotMyBackup will only import missing items.
+MyBackupify will only import missing items.
 Be sure to always start in a clean browser session.

 _Q: Is any information stored on the webserver?_